Living in Grenada: Detailed Advice for American Expats

 The island’s infrastructure, including roads, utilities, and healthcare facilities, can vary in quality.
 The island has one of the Caribbean’s best healthcare systems, but occasional power outages and water shortages in certain areas are not uncommon.
 While Grenada offers a relatively safe environment compared to other islands in the Caribbean, the island suffers from some instances of petty crime.

-Americans find the island of Grenada exceptionally welcoming compared to other countries and islands in the Caribbean, with its friendly local populace and a strong sense of safety.
+Americans find the small island nation of Grenada exceptionally welcoming compared to other countries and islands in the Caribbean, with its friendly local populace and a strong sense of safety.
 Moreover, the island boasts a sizable expat community, predominantly comprising Grenada passport holders from English-speaking countries, including North America.

 Additionally, moving to Grenada can reduce tax through the US Foreign Earned Income Exclusion, as Grenada does not levy worldwide income tax or wealth, capital gains, and inheritance tax.